hoperedemption/AML_Projects/README.md

 # Advanced Machine Learning Projects
-These 3 projects, were part of the AS 2024 **Advanced Machine Learning** at ETH course, developed by my friend Sebastian and myself.
+These 3 projects, were part of the AS 2024 **Advanced Machine Learning** course at ETHZ, developed by my friend Sebastian and myself.

 # Project 1 - Age Regression Based on MRI Brain Scans